Wroclaw Introduction Walking Tour, Wroclaw

 • Phoenix Department Store

-• Racławice Panorama
+• Raclawice Panorama

 1

-1) Market Square (must see)
+1) Wroclawski Rynek (Wroclaw Market Square) (must see)

 The Market Square is a historic medieval market square located in Wrocław.
 Today, this expansive square has been transformed into a pedestrian zone, making it a lively hub of activity both day and night.
 It stands as one of the largest market squares in Europe and boasts two of the country's largest city halls, adding to its architectural significance.